opoupeney/dfd/source/devguide/rating.rst

 .. image:: ../images/icons/icon_web.png
    :class: pull-right

-Rating controls allow users to give a rate or give an appreciation to something by selecting a number of icons from fixed number of icons, often presented as stars.
+Rating controls allow users to rate or give an appreciation to something by selecting a number of icons from fixed number of icons, often presented as stars.

 |

 .. image:: ../images/gcs/dfx-rating-designtime.png